bestefreund/taiga/README.md

 ### Configuration

-The whole configuration is done with adjusting the `.env`-file.
+The whole configuration is done with adjusting`.env` & `docker-compose.yml`.
 Just adjust it & replace the example values with your desired properties.

 ### Deployment